 The MinErAL network is pleased to hold a series of webinars on Zoom.
 Seminars are one hour long.
 The speaker does a 20-30 minute presentation followed by an equivalent discussion period.
 The seminars will usually be on Thursday afternoons, but time varies depending on the time zone of the speaker (all times are in Montreal time zone) .

-** In order to increase the security of our platform, the link to the webinars is only shared by emails.
-To connect to the webinar, contact email@example.com**
+** In order to increase the security of our platform, the link to the webinars is only shared after registration.
+You can registrer under each presentation.

-- February 25 at 2PM - Indigenous Communities and Mining Development: The Importance of Impact and Benefit Agreements, by Geneviève Richard, lawyer, and Karl Masson, geologist, at the First Nations of Quebec and Labrador Sustainable Development Institute (FNQLSDI) - Presentation in French
+by Geneviève Richard, lawyer, and Karl Masson, mining sector consultant, at the First Nations of Quebec and Labrador Sustainable Development Institute (FNQLSDI).
+Presentation in French.

 - May 7 2020 - New Caledonia : A representative full-size research "laboratory" to investigate long-term positive and negative externalities from mining activities, and to promote a new model for responsible mining by Fabrice Colin, Principal investigator of the Amedee Network and research director at the IRD UMR CEREGE – Presentation in French